Hi! I’m Kate Zarb; educator, creator (and total nerd).

 Passion Projects

-I create in a few guises, with my most recent digital media project “Kae Zars From Mars” premiering at the 2024 New Zealand, Melbourne and Edinburgh Fringe Festivals.
+I create in a few guises, with my digital media project “Kae Zars From Mars” premiering at the 2024 New Zealand, Melbourne and Edinburgh Fringe Festivals.

 The projects explored Artificial Intelligence (AI), colonisation, Guy Debord’s ‘The Society of The Spectacle‘ theory and the potential of Creative Commons media.
 Read more here.